 - For serving, sour cream and fresh chopped dill, optional

 Melt butter in a Dutch oven on medium heat.
 Add the beets and gently cook until soft and almost brown.
 Stir in vinegar, salt and flour, work in flour until all signs of it have been absorbed.
 A small cupful at a time, stir in broth.
 Add cabbage, carrots, bay leaf, garlic and sugar.
-Simmer gently at least 2 hours, add water or broth if too much liquid evaporates.
+Simmer gently at least 2 hours, adding water or broth if too much liquid evaporates.

 Close to serving time, cook sausage in a skillet until fully cooked and slightly crispy on the edges, slice into small bits.

 To serve, place soup in bowls and top with sausage.
 Add a dollop of sour cream and sprinkle with fresh dill.
 Try it with Finnish Whole-Wheat Flatbread !

 VEGETARIAN BORSCHT Most times, I use vegetable broth, skip the spicy sausage and just enjoy the earthy beet soup in a vegetarian version.
 It's still hearty and the beet flavor really shines through!